Company Profile and Structure

 In order to achieve the objective, DirectAsia operates in accordance with the following principles:

-- Board ownership and oversight of an effective risk management framework operating within a formal governance framework, which features an independent risk function;
+- Board ownership and oversight of an effective Risk Management Framework ("RMF") within a formal governance framework, and maintenance of an independent Risk function;

-- Operation of a common risk framework and risk language across the organisation;
+- Operation under a common RMF and risk language across the Group;

-- Clear business ownership of risks including reporting and escalation of business risk issues and risk management actions;
+- Clear business ownership of risks across the business, including reporting and escalation of business risk issues and risk management actions;

-- Heightened focus on the critical risks to DirectAsia, with proportionate focus and approach to non-critical risks and new, evolving or emerging risks
+- Heightened focus on the critical risks to DirectAsia, with proportionate focus and approach to non-critical risks and new, evolving or emerging risks; and

 Under the risk management framework, risks are classified under six broad categories which are considered to be most central to our business: